 Since then I have produced mixed media pieces about the lives of Eleanor of Aquitaine, Jane Austen, Ada Lovelace and Marie Stopes all of which have been widely exhibited, both locally and nationally.
 I try to use textile techniques which would have been appropriate to the times in which these women lived.

 Since 2009 I have been absorbed in researching the life of a woman who lived in more modern times – Emma Sproson – the Wolverhampton Suffragette.
-Her memoirs have inspired me to complete many pieces and I hope to mount an exhibition of this work in Wolverhampton in 2013.
+Her memoirs have inspired me to complete many pieces and I hope to mount an exhibition of this work in Wolverhampton in the near future.

 My methods of work mean that production is slow.
 Firstly I research the subject, then the textile technique, and it is only then that I begin the design process.
 As I am primarily a mixed media artist, I use both hand and machine embroidery as well as knitting, crochet, paint and print.